inertiajs/inertia-rails/README.md

 ~~~

 ## Accessing data in root template

-There are situations where you may want to access your prop data in your root Blade template.
+There are situations where you may want to access your prop data in your root template.
 For example, you may want to add a meta description tag, Twitter card meta tags, or Facebook Open Graph meta tags.
 These props are available via the `page` variable.

 ~~~erb
 <meta name="twitter:title" content="<%= page['props']['event'].title %>">